AllenNeuralDynamics/parallax/README.md

 If you encounter any issues or would like to contribute to the project, please check out our issues page on GitHub.

 ### License
-Parallax is licensed under the Allen Institute Software License.
+Parallax is licensed under the MIT License.
 For more details, see the LICENSE file.